EliAndrewC/l7r/rules/08-disadvantages.md

 **Poor (4):**

 Divide your Rank in half for the purpose of calculating your stipend.
-You may not take the Wealthy advantage, and you may not take this in a campsign in which you do not receive a stipend.
+You may not take the Wealthy advantage, and you may not take this in a campaign in which you do not receive a stipend.

 **Proud (2):**